PAYING FOR CLASS

-We have a teen improv class on Sundays from 5-7pm, which also runs for 8 weeks and culminates in a class show.
-For kids, we have three weeks in the summer for summer improv day camp.
+We occasionally offer a teen class on Sundays, pending availability and interest.
+For kids, we offer summer improv day camps.
 Unfortunately, as of right now, those are the only programs we offer for younger improvisers.

 What's with that late fee?